DOES LOW-DOSE NALTREXONE HELP LYME DISEASE

 It should not replace evaluation for active infection, immune dysfunction, autonomic symptoms, or untreated coinfections.

-In patients with ongoing symptoms, the goal is not simply to add another medication—it is to understand the pattern driving illness.
+In persistent illness, the goal is not simply adding another medication, but understanding the pattern driving symptoms.

 Clinical Takeaway

-Low-dose naltrexone for Lyme disease is a supportive option, not a primary treatment.
+Low-dose naltrexone for Lyme disease is a supportive option rather than a primary antimicrobial treatment.

 Frequently Asked Questions